xigxog/.github/CONTRIBUTING.md

 XigXog requires all external contributors to sign a Contributor License Agreement (CLA) for all contributions.
 You can find the full text of the XigXog CLA [here](https://github.com/xigxog/.github/blob/main/CLA.md).

-This is a human-readable summary of (and not a substitute for) the full agreement.
-This highlights only some of key terms of the CLA.
+This is a simple English (non-legalese) summary of (and not a substitute for) the full agreement.
+It highlights some of key terms of the CLA.
 It has no legal standing and you should carefully review all the terms of the actual CLA before agreeing.

 - **Grant of copyright license.**  You give XigXog permission to use your copyrighted work in commercial products.
 - **Grant of patent license.** If your contributed work uses a patent, you give XigXog a license to use that patent including within commercial products.
 You also agree that you have permission to grant this license.